Customer support

 Particularly vulnerable to disconnection during winter months for reasons of advanced age or physical, sensory, intellectual or mental health.

-- Call Energia to discuss if fieldwork is needed
+- Call Energia to discuss your situation

 Please note that: